nizamphoenix/kaggle/TRends/README.md

 The following data is provided to facilitate useful analytics,
 - 3D functional spatial maps from resting-state functional-MRI(fMRI)    ----->functional
-- static functional network connectivity (FNC) matrices                 ----->connectivity
+- static functional connectivity  network connectivity (FNC) matrices                 ----->connectivity
 - source based morphometry (SBM) loading values from structural-MRI(sMRI)---->structural

 sMRI is a technique for examining the anatomy and pathology of the brain, while fMRI is used to examine brain activity.
+[functional connectivity] (https://www.sciencedirect.com/topics/medicine-and-dentistry/functional-connectivity)is the presence of statistical dependencies between two sets of neurophysiological data.